Ranger tips: Onkaparinga River parks

 I also recommend the beautiful River Hike down into the gorge.
 It has wonderful views across the gorge and there’s so much to explore once you reach the river.

-A quick walk upstream and your amongst ancient rock formations, big river red gums and peaceful waterholes full of aquatic life.
+A quick walk upstream and you’re amongst ancient rock formations, big river red gums and peaceful waterholes full of aquatic life.

-Throughout the month of February, Onkaparinga River National Park and Recreation Park are being celebrated as Park of Month.
+Throughout the month of February, the parks of Onkaparinga are being celebrated as National Parks and Wildlife Service’s Parks of Month.
 There are heaps of events and activities to get involved in and explore the park.

-In the meantime, check out Your guide to camping at Onkaparinga River National Park for more insider tips on staying in the park.
+In the meantime, check out our guide to camping at Onkaparinga River National Park for more insider tips on staying in the park.